 The jury ultimately believing Sawicki story that he was trying to make an erotic video for his girlfriend.
 They thus acquitted him of the most serious charges, such as Southern California lewd conduct, unlawful electronic peeping, and annoying or molesting teenage girls.

 The two misdemeanor convictions could still net the 36-year-old ex-officer substantial penalties, including $2000 in fines and 18 months in county jail (maximum sentence).
 He is due back in court soon for sentencing.
 Sawicki had actually tried to work out a plea deal, but prosecutors wanted to take him to trial.
 The local Deputy DA claimed to be ‘absolutely surprised’ by the jury’s verdict; Sawicki and his representative were pleased.

 Even if you face seemingly insurmountable odds – or at least daunting ones – there is no reason to abdicate hope or lose faith in your ability to prevail.
 The legal process is slow and deliberate for a reason.
 The law is structured to give defendants ample opportunity to explain/defend themselves.
 Even if local news reports or even friends and family have jumped to conclusions about your relative guilt or innocence, the law allows due process to proceed.

-The team here at the Kraut Law Group can help you understand your charges, focus your defense, and come up with the best path forward.
+The team here at the Kraut Criminal & DUI Lawyers can help you understand your charges, focus your defense, and come up with the best path forward.
 Get in touch with Attorney Kraut today to get to unpack your most sensible defense options.